Why are My Homeschooling Days So Out of Control!

 • Do not lecture, but quickly, clearly teach the concept.

 By keeping your teaching short (5-15 minutes only), your child remains engaged.
 Don't feel like you aren't doing your job if you're not lecturing.
 Prepare well and know your concept.
-Teach it clearly in allotted time.
+Teach it clearly in the allotted time.
 Children do much better when taking in short explanations and visual instructions, followed by practical application.
 Spend time helping them work through a few (2-4) practice questions, and move on.

-• End the Subject on time and move to the next Scheduled block.
+• End the Subject on time and move to the next scheduled block.

 If you and your child have come to the end of the schedule and the work is not complete, evaluate.
-Was it due to a lack of understanding or a lack of self discipline.
+Was it due to a lack of understanding or a lack of self-discipline?

 • If it was due to a lack of understanding, ask another adult to help teach the concept.
-We all think differently, and learn differently.
-Keep the focus on your child who may benefit from a different perspective.
+We all think differently and learn differently.
+Keep the focus on your child, who may benefit from a different perspective.

 • If it was due to a lack of discipline, rather than enjoying family time, have your child complete their work in the evening.
-Help him to understand that when he is self controlled during the day, he is able to share in family fun in the evening.
+Help him to understand that when he is self-controlled during the day, he is able to share in family fun in the evening.

 As you follow your schedule, your children will relax in their day, trusting you to be in control.
 They won't dread subjects that are difficult for them because they know the subject won't last all day.
 With the parent in control of when subjects begin and end, and the child understands their parent won't grow frustrated or determined, they enjoy the process more, and everyone has a more cooperative and peaceful day.

-So then let us pursue what makes for peace
+So then let us pursue what makes for peace and for mutual upbuilding.

 Romans 14:19.

-By Sharon Cannavo
+Sharon Cannavo